Employee Scheduling: The Complete Guide for Small Teams

 Step 3: Build the schedule

-- Fill required shifts with available people
+- Fill required shifts with available people.
+Match roles to coverage needs.

 Step 4: Publish with enough lead time